 Some see it as an expensive toy that has little place in a tax-funded, government-subsidized industry that’s seeing a loss of teacher positions and extra-curricular funding.
-And when Google has been selling incredibly capable–and affordable–Nexus devices in the Nexus 7 for a while now, to far less acclaim, this claim seems to have some legs.
+And when Google has been selling more affordable devices for a while now, to far less acclaim, this claim seems to have some legs.

 And there’s more.

-The elephant in the room of education is not a lack of compelling technology application, increasingly stifling district mandates, or even a lack of funding, but the chronic under-performance of pockets of socioeconomic “titles.”
-In this way, little has changed from the conditions which (foolishly) encouraged American politicians to authorize NCLB.
+The elephant in the room of education is not a lack of compelling technology application, increasingly stifling district mandates, or even a lack of funding, but the chronic under-performance of pockets of socioeconomic “grous.’
+In this way, little has changed from the conditions that encouraged American politicians to authorize NCLB.
 And in this context, the iPad–and even BYOD movements–can seem downright crude.
 How the iPad solves–or even doesn’t worsen–this issue is also unclear.

 1. Education is desperate for change

 For a variety of reasons–fatigue from testing, well-intentioned and self-administered pressure, or the constant churn of otherwise good ideas that simply didn’t produce test-measured learning results–education is not just ready for a change, but hungry and desperate for it, from administrators to business leaders, parents to most importantly students.
 And the iPad is among the most kind-spirited changes in decades.

 2. Social Media-based PLNs are effective PD systems